bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
 `BRUK` converts a BRUKER format (real) FID into a complex FID. `BRUK` does not require the user to be viewing the processing block (`VIEW PRO`), but data conversion is only performed on the processing block.
-Upon conversion from BRUKER to complex format, the size of the FID (number of points) is adjusted to the smallest power of 2 greater than or equal to the original size.  `BRUK` will convert the data only if this adjusted size is at least 4 points and not greater than the allocated buffer size (ISIZEA); if the adjusted size exceeds these limits, an error message will be displayed and the conversion aborted.
+Upon conversion from BRUKER to complex format, the size of the FID (number of points) is adjusted to the smallest power of 2 greater than or equal to the original size. `BRUK` will convert the data only if this adjusted size is at least 4 points and not greater than the allocated buffer size (ISIZEA); otherwise an error message will be displayed.

 If the adjusted FID size is within limits, the data is zero filled from the current size to the adjusted size.
 Thus, a 100 point FID is zero filled to 256 points.
 If the processing buffer is divided into two or more blocks, each block is